jaykabra/Bank-Statement-OCR/README.md

 I have used open source library 'Tabula' to read the data from pdf.
 Proper and sufficient comments are added for the reader to understand the code and logic.
 Task:-
-1)Pull out all the transactions from bank statements -> 2)Put it a dataframe ->
+1)Pull out all the transactions from bank statements. -> 2)Put it a dataframe. ->
-3)Clean the data so we can play around ->
-4)Categorize into credit and debit.
+3)Clean the data so we can play around with data. -> 4)Categorize into credit and debit.